Injured Bale returns to Wales squad despite missing last four Real Madrid matches | Goal.com

 The former Tottenham star was withdrawn late on due to a calf problem and it is unclear when he will be back in Zinedine Zidane's starting XI.

-He will not be available for his side's Champions League clash at home to Galatasaray on Wednesday and reports in Spain say he has already played his last game for Madrid.
+He is unlikely to be available for his side's Champions League clash at home to Galatasaray on Wednesday and reports in Spain say he has already played his last game for Madrid.

 But national team boss Giggs hopes he can help their bid for Euro 2020 qualification, having named him in the final squad for their next two games.